jordanarpad/ansible-update/README.md

 # ansible-update

 #### Prerequisite:
 `ansible` needs to be installed to use this repository.
-On Debian based distros you can install it with the following command
+On Debian based distros you can install `ansible` with the following command.
 ```
 sudo apt update
 sudo apt install ansible